Bidyut-Sikder/next.js/README.md

 ## Topics

-This is Blog and  Portfolio project using nextjs,mongodb,
+This is Blog and  Portfolio project using Next.Js,MongoDB,

 ## Features Using context API
 ## Features Using mongodb